Cedar Sink: Karst topography

-The Cedar Sink area is karst topography, a landscape topography formed from the dissolution of soluble rocks such as limestone, dolomite, and gypsum.
+The Cedar Sink area is karst topography, a landscape topography formed from the dissolution of soluble rocks such as limestone.
 It is characterized by underground drainage systems with sinkholes, dolines, and caves.
 The development of karst occurs when acidic water chemically and physically breaks down the rock surface.
-The acidic water is created when atmospheric carbon dioxide and falling precipitation create a weak carbonic acid (H2CO_{3]}.
+The acidic water is created when atmospheric carbon dioxide and falling precipitation create a weak carbonic acid (H2CO_{3}).
 This process occurs near the bedrock cracks or bedding planes.
 Over time, the fractures will widen and eventually create a drainage system network in the bedrock.
 The karst landscape will continue to develop over time as the water wears away at the rocks.

 Karst aquifers display drainage characteristics that in many ways appear similar to surface networks.
 Scientists have studied parameters of surface-water hydrology and geomorphology for years, but it was not until recently that the underground water system was understood.
 Extensive drainage-network analysis using GIS and other tools has developed a more well-rounded view of the karst topography and the subsurface hydrologic influences occurring in Mammoth Caves National Park.
-Over the past four decades, an extensive investigation of the Mammoth Cave Watershed useful for providing the opportunity for broader quantitative research in the organization of a large, highly developed, karst-drainage network.
+Over the past four decades, an extensive investigation of the Mammoth Cave watershed useful for providing the opportunity for broader quantitative research in the organization of a large, highly developed, karst-drainage network.

 Ecology

 The abundance of fertile soils with high water content allows for high vegetative amounts in and around Cedar Sink.
 Some scientists have proposed that more mesic woods may have existed before settlement.
 Frequent species include Acer saccharum/nigrum and Carya cordiformis in the more protected areas on richer soils.
-With the introduction of intense farming and ungulate browsing, previous to the creation of the national park status, the ecosystem changed from a relatively stable "climax" to a greatly modified ecosystem.
+With the introduction of intense farming and ungulate browsing, prior the creation of the national park status, the ecosystem changed from a relatively stable "climax" to a greatly modified ecosystem.
 Other trees in the Cedar Sink area include Liriodendron, Quercus muhlenbergii and Ulmus rubra (perhaps Aesculus glabra, Tilia americana).
 Shrubby species include Asimina and Lindera.
 Some of the ground vegetation includes Athyrium pycnocarpon, Cinna arundinacea, Microstegium vimineum, Eupatorium rugosum, Festuca subverticillata (obtusa), Monarda species (the undescribed mid-western variant of clinopodia), Pilea pumila, Polygonum virginianum, Solidago flexicaulis, Tradescantia subaspera, Verbesina alternifolia.

-Cedar Sink area has many organisms including the Chologaster agassizii, a spring cavefish which is endemic to Lebanon Tennessee and Mammoth Caves National Park.
+Cedar Sink area has many organisms including the Chologaster agassizii, a spring cavefish which is endemic to Lebanon, Tennessee, and Mammoth Caves National Park.
 Other organisms include: question mark butterfly, tussock moth, red-spotted purple and red admiral.

 Some common plants and flowering plants include: Christmas ferns, walking ferns, thimbleweed, cranefly orchid, phlox, tick trefoil, agrimony, poison ivy, Hypericum perforatum (St. John's wort), starry campion, tall bellflower, spiderworts, white avens, white tick trefoil, lopseed, pale-spiked lobelia, Ruellia (wild petunia), pale Indian plantain and Prunella vulgaris.
 Lactarius is a common mushroom found around Cedar Sink.